ChrisWiegman/kana/README.md

 ## Install from Homebrew

 Installing from [Homebrew](https://brew.sh) is the recommended approach as it allows for automatic updates when needed.
-To install from Homebrew run the following 2 commands:
+To install from Homebrew run the following command:

 ```
-brew tap ChrisWiegman/kana
-brew install kana
+brew install ChrisWiegman/kana/kana
 ```

 Note that, as there are numerous ways to install Docker, I have chosen, at least for now, to not list it as a dependency when installing via Homebrew.
 You'll want to make sure Docker is already installed or install it with `brew install --cask docker`.